rusili/AC-Android/lessons/classes-part1/classes-revisited/README.md

 }

 public void pieIsBaked() {
-	System.out.println("I am a " + fillingType + " pie!");
+	System.out.println("I am a " + pieFilling + " pie!");
 }
 ```

-We wrote a constructor, that's the exact name of the class, made sure it was public, then used it to reassign values of our field variables to whatever the chef passes into the parameters!
+We wrote a constructor, that's the exact name of the class, made sure it was public, then used it to reassign values of our field variables to whatever the baker passes into the parameters!

 You'll notice that we placed the constructor between the variables, and the other methods in the class.
 Typically, the order is as follows:
 * import statements (none in this example, but they would be at the top, above and outside classes)